muganga-charles/Pointer/README.md

 The program users functions to work with diffrent arithmetics.
 These then retun the result and it is printed tho the user The program then loops to allow a user make other operations.
-If he doesnot want to make any,
+If he doesnot want to make any, the he enters two numbers and the takes the option of quit to stop the program.